ashraf-kabir/personal-blog/README.md

 n.b.: admin panel is at project-folder/admin

-If you need the sql file, contact via email <ashrafkabir95@gmail.com>
+If you need the sql file, contact via email <ashrafkabir95@gmail.com> & must mention the repository name.